dapr/docs/daprdocs/content/en/contributing/contributing-docs.md

 ```

 ### Images
 The markdown spec used by Docsy and Hugo does not give an option to resize images using markdown notation.
-Instead, raw HMTL is used.
+Instead, raw HTML is used.

 Begin by placing images under `/daprdocs/static/images` with the naming convention of `[page-name]-[image-name].[png|jpg|svg]`.